Frequently Asked Questions for Student Employees

-On the average, most students work between 12-15 hours per week.
-USF student employment policy limits a maximum of:
+On the average, most students work between 12-20 hours per week.
+While classes are in session, USF student employment policy limits student employee schedules to a maximum of:

 You are paid semi-monthly.
 Pay days are normally on the 1st and 15th of the month.
 Should the pay day fall on a Saturday, you will be paid the previous Friday.
 Should the pay day fall on a Sunday, you will be paid the following Monday.

 The Student Employment Office establishes wage guidelines for on-campus hiring departments based on the duties and qualifications of the position.
 The department uses these guidelines to determine where the position fits within the student salary schedule.
 Generally, positions which require more technical and specialized skills, or which require specific work experience, or greater levels of responsibility are compensated at higher rates of pay.
 As of January 1, 2014, San Francisco minimum wage is $10.74 per hour.

 - Are taxes withheld from my earnings?